 Bringing a dog into your house means more than just living with a pet.
 It’s embracing your furry companion as a member of your family.
-They’ll bring joy and love into your life, and together you can form an unbreakable bond.
+They’ll bring joy and love into your life, and you can form an unbreakable bond together.
 There should be no question they deserve to share a safe environment with you.

 Unfortunately, they don’t quite have the same capacity to alter your home space as you do.
-As a result, you have the responsibility to make sure your dog is protected from any potential household dangers.
+As a result, you are responsible for protecting your dog from any potential household dangers.